pdmelo/4W6-Winter-2025/Notes/Week2/13-postgresql.md

 In E1.2, we set up the development environment using Docker to spin up our containers.
 One for running our application code, and one for running our database server.
 We used the PSQL client to connect to the database and execute SQL commands.

 In this exercise, we’re going to do the same thing, but with TypeScript instead of running the commands directly in the database.
-The first thing to do is open `app.ts` and notice is at the top is a module we’re importing: [postgresql.js](https://github.com/porsager/postgres).
+The first thing to do is open `app.ts` and notice at the top is a module we’re importing: [postgresql.js](https://github.com/porsager/postgres).
 This library is going to allow us to connect to the PostgreSQL database we’re running in our Docker container.

 ## 🚦 Let's Go
 1. Click the icon right next to the `+` terminal icon of the two rectangles stacked up on each other.
 This will open another new terminal instance and split the view so that we can see both terminals at the same time.